 I want to end this first part with a brief reflection of my own thoughts and feelings at this point in time.

-There has been a resurgence of interest in the idea of the Ground of Our Being – the electricity of God that everyone can be plugged into!
+I have been attracted to the idea of the Ground of Our Being – the electricity of God that everyone can be plugged into!

 Are we moving from God up there somewhere to God as source or that from which everything flows.